Tomi Rae Hynie: Paternity of James Brown II

-Lockout from the Brown estate
+Brown estate claim

-On the day after Brown's death, Hynie returned to the Brown estate to find padlocks on the gates and security personnel guarding the property.
-According to Brown's attorneys, Brown's estate was secured to protect the property in trust and prevent anyone from removing the property from the estate.
+On the day after Brown's death, Hynie returned to Brown's home to find padlocks on the gates and security personnel guarding the property.
+According to Brown's attorneys, Brown's home was secured to protect the property in trust and prevent anyone from removing the property from the estate.
 On January 11, 2007, lawyers for the Brown estate read his will, and neither Hynie nor her son James II were named as beneficiaries of the estate.

-According to Hynie's attorney, Hynie plans to contest the will to fight for a share of Brown's estate now that the will has been filed with the probate court.
-Hynie wants the court to rule that she was legally married to Brown at the time of his death and that she is entitled to half of Brown's estate because of marriage.
-After weeks of legal wrangling, Hynie received permission by the court on February 9, 2007 to access the Brown estate to gather her belongings.
+Hynie contends that she was legally married to Brown at the time of his death and that she is entitled to half of Brown's estate because of marriage.
+On February 9, 2007, Hynie received permission from the court to access the Brown home to gather her belongings.

 In July 2018, the Georgia Court of Appeals agreed with the local probate judge in Augusta that Hynie was the former wife and widow of James Brown, rejecting the arguments of Brown's children that she was not because of her prior marriage.
 It was later announced that the estate had reached a settlement with Hynie.

 Burial of James Brown

 More than ten weeks after the public and private memorial services for James Brown, Hynie and Brown's children agreed on a temporary burial site for James Brown.
-Brown was buried on March 10, 2007 in a crypt at a temporary site near the home of Deanna Brown Thomas, one of his daughters.
+Brown was buried on March 10, 2007, in a crypt at a temporary site near the home of Deanna Brown Thomas, one of his daughters.
 The private ceremony for Brown's temporary burial was attended by Brown's children, Hynie and a host of other family and friends.
 According to Brown's family, Brown's body will remain buried at the temporary site while a public mausoleum is built for him and a decision has been made for his final resting place.